Astoria School District

 The Astoria School District is a school district in the U.S. state of Oregon that serves the city of Astoria.
 It has five schools, which each serve a different age group of students.

+In addition to Astoria, the district includes Jeffers Gardens and River Point.

 Demographics

 In the 2009 school year, the district had 41 students classified as homeless by the Department of Education, or 2.2% of students in the district.